List of EastEnders characters introduced in 2014: Sylvie Carter

-Sylvie Carter, portrayed by Linda Marlowe, is the estranged wife of already established character, Stan Carter (Timothy West) and is the mother of Shirley (Linda Henry), Tina (Luisa Bradshaw-White) and was also thought to be the mother of her grandson, Mick Carter (Danny Dyer), until May 2014.
-She was also the great grandmother of Johnny Carter (Sam Strike/Ted Reilly), Nancy Carter (Maddy Hill) & Lee Carter (Danny-Boy Hatchard) and Ollie Carter.She initially appeared in 11 episodes, from 11 December 2014 to 22 January, which later extended to 14 episodes, due to three further appearances on 10, 23 and 24 April 2015.
+Sylvie Carter, portrayed by Linda Marlowe, is the ex-wife of Stan Carter (Timothy West) and the mother of Shirley (Linda Henry) and Tina Carter (Luisa Bradshaw-White).
+Sylvie was also thought to be the mother of her grandson, Mick Carter (Danny Dyer), until May 2014.
+She initially appeared in 11 episodes, from 11 December 2014 to 22 January 2015, which later extended to 14 episodes, due to three further appearances on 10, 23 and 24 April 2015.
 Sylvie returned for a single episode on 1 January 2016 for Mick's wedding to Linda Carter (Kellie Bright), before reappearing as a regular from 14 June 2016 until the character's death on 30 March 2017.

 Laura-Jayne Tyler of Inside Soap praised the 2017 scene where Sylvie told Tina about her childhood abuse, saying, "all praise to EastEnders for the beautifully written and acted scene where Sylvie recalled her brutal treatment at the hands of her mum.
 Bravo to all."